buggyrace/buggy-race-server/DEVELOPMENT.md

   to run flask webserver without the  15 second delay and without SSL — then you can hit [http://localhost:5000](http://localhost:5000)

-If you want to run the webserver directly, the command that npm is launching (you can see this in `package.json`) is:

-    gunicorn buggy_race_server.app:app -b 0.0.0.0:8000 -w 1

-If gunicorn won't run on your system then remember the server is "just" a Flask application, so you should be able to run a development server with:

-    flask --app=buggy_race_server/app.py run

-Instead of using the `--app` option, you canb set the environment variable `FLASK_APP` to `buggy_race_server/app.py`.
-By default this will run on port 5000, but you can change that either with `--port` or the `FLASK_RUN_PORT` environment variable.

 ### Common new install error: static files give 403